 Joan Ditzion on Ageism

 Feminist pioneer Joan Ditzion may be best known as one of the authors of “Our Bodies, Ourselves.”
-After all, the seminal book has been a staple on the shelves of women around the world, ever since publication of the first commercial edition in 1973.
+After all, the seminal book has been a staple on the shelves of women around the world, ever since the publication of the first commercial edition in 1973.

 Joan Ditzion standing in front of several of her artworks.
 Next Avenue, Our Bodies Ourselves